e-Commerce has become an important new trade pathway, especially during the pandemic.

-The WCO has identified a number of key safety and security issues that may be associated with cross-border e-commerce, including trade that poses a phytosanitary risk to importing countries.
-The WCO e-commerce package provides guidance to national customs administrations on establishing or enhancing their legislative, policy and operational framework for managing cross-border e-commerce.
+The WCO e-Commerce package provides guidance to national customs administrations on establishing or enhancing their legislative, policy and operational framework for managing cross-border e-commerce.
 Additional information on WCO's work on cross-border e-Commerce may be found here.